Systematics of neutron emission: Introduction

-In Ref. \cite{Del06} a systematics of spontaneous proton emission half lives in terms of the Coulomb parameter ($\chi$) was proposed by defining the outgoing Coulomb-Hankel wave \bea H^{(+)}_l(\chi,\rho)=G_l(\chi,\rho)+iF_l(\chi,\rho)~, \eea with a given angular momentum $l$.
-This function practically coincides with the irregular Coulomb wave $G_l(\chi,\rho)$ inside the barrier.
-It turns out that this function squared is proportional to the proton half life \cite{Del10}.
-For neutron emission the Coulomb parameter vanishes, but the other parameter, defining the outgoing "neutral" irregular Neumann function, is given by the reduced radius.
+In Ref. \cite{Del06} a systematics of spontaneous proton emission half lives was proposed in terms of the Coulomb parameter ($\chi$), defining the outgoing Coulomb-Hankel wave \bea H^{(+)}_l(\chi,\rho)=G_l(\chi,\rho)+iF_l(\chi,\rho)~, \eea depending on irregular $G_l(\chi,\rho)$ and regular $F_l(\chi,\rho)$ Coulomb functions with a given angular momentum $l$.
+It turns out that the modulus of this function squared is proportional to the proton half life \cite{Del10}.
+For neutron emission the Coulomb parameter vanishes, but the other parameter, defining the outgoing "neutral" spherical Hankel function, is given by the reduced radius $\rho$.
 The aim of this letter is to propose a similar systematics of spontaneous neutron half lives, but in terms of this quantity.